 Alexander Square and TV Tower

-I would highly recommend starting our journey from the main square – Alexanderplatz and its most prominent landmark – the TV Tower.
+I highly recommend starting our journey from the main square – Alexanderplatz and its most prominent landmark – the TV Tower.
 Did you know that it is the tallest structure in Germany?
 Climb up to the tower’s observation deck and enjoy the spectacular view of the city up to 80 kilometers!

 For an extra exciting feeling, sit in the rotating restaurant on top and have an Aperol Spritz.
 The restaurant is called “Sphere” and it’s quite popular as you might expect.
 Make sure to tell your hotel to book a table for you!
 Tickets for the TV Tower and the restaurant you can find here.